RozbehSharahi/bootstrap_grids/Documentation/Main/Introduction/Index.rst

 - Daniel Corn (cundd.net): Defining the grids via pageTS brings a lot of advantages.

-- Josef Körner (brandical.de) for reducing the accordion typoscript setup.
+- Josef Körner (brandical.de) for reducing the accordion TypoScript setup.